 History of AAA in North Carolina

-With the enactment of powerful federal legislation known as the Older Americans Act in 1965, Area Agencies on Aging were mandated in every state.
+With the enactment of powerful federal legislation known as the Older Americans Act (OAA) in 1965, Area Agencies on Aging were mandated in every state.
 In 1971, N.C.
 Governor Robert W. Scott released an Administrative Directive placing Area Agencies on Aging within the already designated regional planning organizations.
-Centralina Area Agency on Aging is part of Centralia Regional Council, one of 17 such lead regional planning organizations.
+Centralina Area Agency on Aging is part of Centralia Regional Council, one of 16 such lead regional planning organizations.

-As one of the 16 Area Agencies on Aging in North Carolina our purposes are to Plan, Develop, Coordinate, and Deliver a wide range of long-term services and supports to consumers in the nine county region that take into consideration the local needs and preferences that result in a local delivery system tailored to the community.
+As one of the 16 Area Agencies on Aging in North Carolina our purposes are to plan, develop, coordinate and deliver a wide range of long-term services and supports to consumers in the nine-county region that take into consideration the local needs and preferences that result in a local delivery system tailored to the community.

 Funding and Coordination of Services

-After getting input from consumers, service providers and other interested stakeholders, the AAA develops an Area Plan outlining needs and proposed recommendations, then updates it every few years to reflect emerging trends.
+After getting input from consumers, service providers and other interested stakeholders, Centralina AAA develops an Area Plan outlining needs and proposed recommendations, then updates it every few years to reflect emerging trends.
 AAAs are also tasked by the OAA to serve as advocates for older adults, enabling the agency’s leaders to engage on local and state issues beyond the programs and services they fund or deliver.
 AAAs contract with local service providers to deliver many direct services, such as meals, transportation and in-home services.
-However, most agencies are direct providers of Information and Referral/Assistance, case management, benefits/health insurance counseling and family caregiver support programs.
+However, most agencies are direct providers of Information and referral/assistance, case management, benefits/health insurance counseling and family caregiver support programs.

 Title VI Assurances